gvergotte/irbeuromov/index.md

 5. To save your project, right click on the page and save the .html file.
 6. To export as PDF (for submission purpose), right clic and print the PDF.

-- If you want to have a look at some examples, download the .pdf files from the repository (folder examples)
+- If you want to have a look at some examples, download the .pdf files from the repository (examples folder)

 ### If you need more help
 Contact other people from the lab or send an email to : denis.mottet@umontpellier.fr